luxeengine/luxe-docs/docs/tutorial/curve-animation.md

 ### making a Fade helper

-We're going to use one shared function to handle both fading in and out, though using a boolean value (true/false) to represent the direction can be confusing at times, it would be nicer to use something like `Fade.In` and `Fade.Out`.
+We're going to use one shared function to handle both fading in and out.
+Since using a boolean value (true/false) to represent a direction (in/out, left/right) can be confusing at times, we would prefer to use something like `Fade.In` and `Fade.Out`.
 We've just learned how!

 !!! note ""
   We can't use `Fade.in` with a lowercase `i` because `in` is a keyword in Wren, so we use a capital letter here.